Script are not enabled

 or email us at email@example.com

-Did you know there is an ecological sanctuary in the middle of Huntington Beach?
-Students explore this special place as they make observations of the different ways animals can change the environments in which they live.
+What are some ways that animals can change their environment to meet their needs?
+Students virtually explore Shipley Nature Center, an ecological sanctuary found in Huntington Beach, as they make observations of the different ways animals can change the environments in which they live.

 How do earth's systems work together?
-We will investigate how different spheres on earth work together to create the diversity in ecosystems we see all around us.
+Through experimentation, data collection, and data analysis, students will investigate and discuss how different spheres of the earth's system interact creating the diversity in ecosystems we see all around us.